PLSysSec/rlbox-book/src/chapters/noop-sandbox.md

 sandbox_type>`); macros like `RLBOX_DEFINE_BASE_TYPES_FOR` define simpler types for us (e.g., we can use `tainted_mylib<T>`).
-In this simple example we only use the noop sandbox; we walk through how you modify this code to use Wasm [in this chaper](chapters/sandbox/wasm.md).
+In this simple example we only use the noop sandbox; we walk through how you modify this code to use Wasm [in the next chaper](/chapters/wasm-sandbox.md).

 ### Creating sandboxes and calling sandboxed functions

-Now that the boilerplate is out of the way, let's now create a new sandbox and call the `hello` function:
+Now that the boilerplate is out of the way, let's create a new sandbox and call the `hello` function:

 ```cpp